iamssen/rocket-punch/src/@ssen/collect-dependencies/README.md

       },
     ];

+    // Act
+    // @ssen/test-module1 { @ssen/test-module2 }
+    // @ssen/test-module2 { @ssen/test-module1 }
+    // they have circular references
+    // so it will throw an error
     expect(() => getPackagesOrder({ packageJsonContents })).toThrow();
   });

   test('should sort by names if they have not some dependencies each other', () => {
+    // Arrange
     const packageJsonContents: PackageJson[] = [
       {
         name: '@ssen/test-module1',